openSUSE/news-o-o/_posts/2016-03-07-hostel-or-hotel-where-to-stay-during-the-opensuse-conference.markdown

 ---
 author: Douglas DeMaio
+comments: true
 date: 2016-03-07 11:57:26+00:00
 layout: post
 link: https://news.opensuse.org/2016/03/07/hostel-or-hotel-where-to-stay-during-the-opensuse-conference/
+slug: hostel-or-hotel-where-to-stay-during-the-opensuse-conference
-title: "Hostel or hotel?
-Where to stay during the openSUSE Conference"
+title: Hostel or hotel?
+Where to stay during the openSUSE Conference
+wordpress_id: 19791
 categories:
 - Conference
 ---

 ![](http://www.norisring.de/html/img/pool/Header_2015-800-500.jpg)Nuremberg offers several places to stay during the openSUSE Conference, but don’t wait too long to book a hotel room or a hostel because there will be a [race car event in Nuremberg June 24 - 26](https://tourismus.nuernberg.de/en/erleben-geniessen/events/jahreshighlights/d/dtm-2012-in-nuernberg.html).

 The [NorisRing](http://www.norisring.de/cms/website.php?id=/index/kartenverkauf-2016.htm) races are an annual event that started in 1947, so many people from all over Europe will be coming to Nuremberg during the week of the conference and getting a hotel in the area you want might become more difficult the longer you wait.